nordic-institute/X-Road-test-service/documentation/Setting-up-Development-Environment.md

 ### Building the code

-Example Adapter uses Maven as the build management tool.
+X-Road Test Service uses Maven as the build management tool.
 In order to build the whole project and generate the war  file (`test-service-x.x.x-SNAPSHOT.war`), you must run the maven command below from the ```src``` directory.

 ```
 mvn clean install